 Sign up to receive alerts regarding snow removal operations.

 Snow Removal by Property Owners

 Property owners are responsible for removing snow from sidewalks and driveways.
 Snow should be placed on private property to prevent unsafe road conditions and bills for County cleanup or vehicles damaged by snow deposited on the roadway.
 If it is unavoidable, push snow into the ditch and off the shoulder to the right of the driveway when coming to the road.

 When removing snow from your driveway, push snow off the shoulder and into the ditch.
-Leaving snow on the shoulder as shown above may cause unsafe roadways and may damage the plow and truck.
+Leaving snow on the shoulder may cause unsafe roadways and may damage the plow and truck.

 Preparing the Roads for Winter

 Between fall harvest and freezing temperatures, the roads need to be bladed and shaped up for winter.
 During this time, areas that have dust control treatment may be torn up.
 Dust control permits are valid until October 31 of the year issued.
 Property owners that have oil or seal coat will need to patch holes.

 Give the Plows a Break!

 Driving a snowplow is one of the toughest jobs around.
 Operators must maneuver a 27' truck with a 10' plow while dealing with foggy windows, swirling snow, slippery roads, icy intersections and everyday traffic.
 So please, "give 'em a brake."